yeslogic/allsorts-tools/README.md

 The `variations` tool lists information about a variable font.
 The information
 includes:

-- The variation axes and their tag, minimum, maximum, and default values.
+- The variation axes with their tag, minimum, maximum, and default values.
 - Any pre-defined instances and their name and axis values.

 #### Example